m4ttsch/omscs-notes-notes/operating-systems/scheduling.md

 In addition, the memory component is completely idle during this computation, as nothing is performing any memory access.

-Let’s look at the scenario of co-scheduling two memory-bound threads.
+Let's look at the scenario of co-scheduling two memory-bound threads.

 ![](https://assets.omscs.io/F48DA477-45B0-45E0-966D-BDA4E885C859.png)

  Similar to the CPU-bound thread example, we still have idle time where both threads are waiting on memory access to return, which means wasted CPU cycles.

-Let’s look at co-scheduling a mix of CPU and memory-bound threads.
+Let's look at co-scheduling a mix of CPU and memory-bound threads.

 ![](https://assets.omscs.io/702A8D07-EEE9-4FB3-98B0-C32117214897.png)